-The wounded skin is repaired with new granulation cells, in addition to temporary elastin and type 3 collagen which are both part of the body's extracellular matrix.
-Additionally, a new network of blood vessels begin to develop.
+The wounded skin is repaired with new granulation cells, in addition to temporary elastin and type 3 collagen which is both part of the body's extracellular matrix.
+Additionally, a new network of blood vessels begins to develop.

 Step 3: Remodeling

-If you are looking for the best skin doctor in Wilsonville and Salem, please contact our office today to learn more about Microneedling.
+If you are looking for the best local dermatologist in Wilsonville and Salem, please contact our office today to learn more about microneedling.